Virginia Beach Virginia Travel Guide

 Virginia Beach is an independent city located on the Atlantic Ocean at the mouth of the Chesapeake Bay.
-Come vacation in this resort city with miles of beaches, hotels, rental homes and restaurants along its oceanfront.
+Come vacation in this resort city with miles of beaches, hotels, rental homes, and restaurants along its oceanfront.
 It is home to several state parks, three military bases, two universities as well as several historic sites.
-With it's 28 miles of beach and 3 miles of boardwalk,
+With its 28 miles of beach and 3 miles of boardwalk,

-Rental Managers in Virginia Beach Virginia
+Things To Do in Virginia Beach

-The barrier islands feature large sand dunes, maritime forests, fresh water marshes, ponds, ocean beach, and large impoundments for watching wildfowl.
+The barrier islands feature large sand dunes, maritime forests, freshwater marshes, ponds, ocean beaches, and large impoundments for watching wildfowl.
 For the golf lover, Virginia Beach has eleven golf courses open to the public in the city, as well as four country club layouts and 36 military holes at NAS Oceana's Aeropines course.
-Among the best-known public courses are Hell's Point Golf Club and Virginia Beach National, the latter of which hosts the Virginia Beach Open, a Nationwide Tour event, each April.
-Come and see what the largest city in the state of Virginia has to offer ~ a variety of entertainment, opportunities and activities for all!
+Among the best-known, public courses are Hell's Point Golf Club and Virginia Beach National, the latter of which hosts the Virginia Beach Open, a Nationwide Tour event, each April.
+Come and see what the largest city in the state of Virginia has to offer ~ a variety of entertainment, opportunities, and activities for all!

 History of Virginia Beach

 Near the point where the Chesapeake Bay and the Atlantic Ocean meet, Cape Henry was the site of the first landing of the English colonists, who eventually settled in Jamestown, on April 26, 1607.
 Adam Thoroughgood (1604–1640) of King's Lynn, Norfolk, England is one of the earliest Englishmen to settle in the area which became Virginia Beach.
 At the age of 18, he became an indentured servant to pay for passage to the Virginia Colony.
 He earned his freedom and became a leading citizen of the area.